UniMath/agda-unimath/src/order-theory/bounded-sequences-preorders.lagda.md

 ## Idea

 A [sequence in a preorder](order-theory.sequences-preorders.md) is
-{{#concept "bounded" Disambiguation="sequence in a preorder"}} if all its values are lesser than some constant.
+{{#concept "bounded" Disambiguation="sequence in a preorder" Agda=is-bounded-sequence-Preorder}}
+if all its values are lesser than some constant.

 ## Definitions